wp-plugins/ibeducator/readme.txt

 == Changelog ==

 = 1.3.3 =
 * IMPORTANT security fix.
 This update fixes the issue where the lesson content was visible to unregistered visitors in the lessons rss/atom feed, the lessons archive and the search page.
-On the lessons archive and the search page it was visible only when the lesson didn't have the <!--more--> tag.
+On the lessons archive and the search page it was visible only when the lesson didn't have the "more" tag (&lt;!--more--&gt;).
 * Please make sure to update the lessons' excerpts and add the more tag in appropriate places (please read http://incrediblebytes.com/educator-wp-plugin-might-need-update-lessons/).
 * Please apply this update as soon as possible.